cpen333/cpen333.github.io/_labs/mutex.md

   return 0;
 }
 ```
 Your job is to write the section that creates the subprocesses, calling `system_logger_child` and passing it the correct arguments.

 **Warning:** Mac and Linux users beware!
-The inter-process mutex has kernel persistence, meaning that if you accidentally leave a mutex locked when your process ends, that mutex will remain locked the next time you try to run your program.
+The inter-process mutex has *kernel persistence*, meaning that if you accidentally leave a mutex locked when your process ends, that mutex will remain locked the next time you try to run your program.
 You will need to call
 ```cpp
 cpen333::process::mutex::unlink("system_logger");
 ```
-to *unlink* it before your code will run again.
+to *unlink* it before your code will be able to run again.

 ### Questions